adamfredie/adamfredie.github.io/_posts/2015-08-29-The-Terminal.markdown

 <br />

 Linux is a great OS for a developer.
-It's great for your coding needs and comes with so many features for a programmer, it's not even funny.
+It's great for your coding needs and comes with a lot of features which you require for writing code.
 I am probably very, very late in interacting with a Unix-like system but it's better late than never.

 In this post, I have written about my experience so far with one of Linux's most important tools, the Terminal.